jeongkyun-oh/fabric-multihosts-setup/README.md

 ```
 Once a new instance is running (it may need to take a few minutes), it is necessary to install some softwares.
 The required softwares are as follows:
+* Golang
-* golang
+* GCC
-* gcc
+* Make
-* make
+* Docker
-* docker
+* Docker Compose
-* hyperledger fabric 1.3
+* Hyperledger Fabric 1.3 modules (peer, orderer, cryptogen, configtxgen)

 The following command line will install the above softwares on the running instance.
 ```
 $ ./0-1.initiate_fabric_instance.sh
 ```
 Now, we are ready to build a private network with Hyperledger Fabric modules.
 As mentioned earlier, we are going to use `cryptogen` to create all required credentials.
-Furthermore, we are going to distribute `genesis.block` and `ch1.tx` as well. `genesis.block` is a genesis block for the orderer which contains the network configuration. `ch1.tx` is a configuration transaction for a channel creation.
-The predefined script will be uploaded in this phase under the `script` folder.
-The following command line will do this.
+All nodes have to have the credentials to access each other node.
+The created credentials are not necessary to be distributed to all peers, but we do this for convenience.
+The predefined script files under the `script` folder will be uploaded.
+The following command line will do all these.
 ```
 $ ./0-2.initiate_fabric_network.sh
 ```